 – The processing is unlawful and the data subject opposes the erasure of the personal data and requests instead of the restriction of their use instead.

 – The controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defense of legal claims.

 – The data subject has objected to processing pursuant to Article 21(1) of the GDPR pending the verification whether the legitimate grounds of the controller override those of the data subject.

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Leifeld Metal Spinning AG, he or she may at any time contact any employee of the controller.
-The employee of the Leifeld Metal Spinning AG will arrange the restriction of the processing
+If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Leifeld Metal Spinning GmbH, he or she may at any time contact any employee of the controller.
+The employee of the Leifeld Metal Spinning GmbH will arrange the restriction of the processing

 f) Right to data portability